thiagotmdev/Chat/README.md

 ************************************

-# Chat has been maked in React.js, Next.js whith redux and contexto.
+# Chat has been maked in React.js, Next.js whith redux and context.

 ## To download the project do the following: